Made in USA: Marketing significance

-Many companies highlight the fact a product is made in the U.S. with their branding and marketing campaigns, benefitting from the huge marketing potential, often affecting the success of a product.
+Many companies highlight the fact a product is made in the US with their branding and marketing campaigns, benefitting from the huge marketing potential, often affecting the success of a product.
 Country of origin is a typical heuristic used when purchasing, playing a significant role in consumer perception and evaluation since some consumers believe domestic products offer higher value and less risk.

 Automotive

 For years, American car brands have used this as a differentiating point.
 Supporting companies such as Ford was thought of as patriotic.
 Twenty-eight percent of Americans have said they would only buy American vehicles.
 There was a large push from domestic automakers after foreign competition entered the market in the 1980s.
 Ford placed ads to all Americans highlighting that they made quality cars.
-Chrysler also needed to reclaim market share from foreign competitors.
-They created commercials about American cars that were made by Americans with American parts.
+General Motors and Chrysler also needed to reclaim market share from foreign competitors.
+It created commercials about American cars that were made by Americans with American parts.
 In recent years, the trend has changed as Cars.com's 2016 American-Made Index for that year showed that many Hondas and Toyotas are among the top "American-made" automobiles.

 Apparel

 Karlie Kloss showcases an Anna Sui dress at New York Fashion Week, Sui's collections have been designed and manufactured in New York's Garment Center since 1981.

 Due to concerns about the exploitation of non-American workers in sweatshops, products bearing a Made in the USA label can appeal to American consumers seeking high-quality products produced domestically under American labor and environmental laws.
 Until it shut down brick and mortar stores in 2017, American Apparel, which had been producing in Los Angeles since 1989, was the largest garment manufacturer in North America.
 The company's CEO was committed to social responsibility, and offered factory workers careers with benefits and pay significantly higher than that of their overseas counterparts.
 When they shuttered, 2,400 employees were left unemployed.
 After being purchased by Gildan Activewear, American Apparel returned as an online-only retailer with most of its apparel sourced from factories in Central America, primarily Honduras and Nicaragua.
-Los Angeles Apparel, the new manufacturer, designer and distributor led by Dov Charney, the former CEO of American Apparel, hired back 350, 200 employees were hired by Broncs Inc., and Zack Hurley, CEO of Indie Source committed to hiring "at least a few dozen".
+Los Angeles Apparel, the new manufacturer, designer, and distributor led by Dov Charney, the former CEO of American Apparel, re-hired 350 employees; Broncs Inc. hired 200 employees; and Zack Hurley, CEO of Indie Source, committed to hiring "at least a few dozen".

 Food

-After worker protests and bribery investigations, Walmart, the largest grocery store in the world, has pledged to source $50 billion in products from the US over the next ten years.
+In 2013, after worker protests and bribery investigations, Walmart, the largest grocery store in the world, pledged to source $50 billion in products from the US over the next ten years.
 Companies such as Tropicana sold their orange juice as being 100% native to Florida.
-In the late 2000s decade, they started to mix oranges from Brazil, and Florida's Natural saw this as an opportunity to place "Made in the USA" on their cartons.
+In the late 2000s decade, it started to mix oranges from Brazil, and Florida's Natural saw this as an opportunity to place "Made in the USA" on their cartons.
 After Tropicana returned to only using Florida oranges several years later, Florida's Natural updated their ads saying "All Florida.
 Never imported.
 Who can say that?".